-Young people's views are sought on all aspects of their care from the very first meeting with staff from the Home.
+Young people's views will be sought on all aspects of their care from the very first meeting with staff from the Home.
 Prior to admission consultation centres upon any feelings and any anxieties they may have in coming to live at the Home so that adaptions can be made to reduce this anxiety and give young people a sense of control in the process.

-The Young Person Guide is shared with young people and they are encouraged to read this and think of any additional questions they may have about the way we look after young people.
-There is further consultation throughout the transition process about how many visits and overnight stays they would like before moving in.
+The Young Person Guide will be shared with young people and they will be encouraged to read this and think of any additional questions they may have about the way we look after young people.
+There will be further consultation throughout the transition process about how many visits and overnight stays they would like before moving in.

-We consult with young people as to what they like to be called, how they like to be spoken to and what level of physical contact they are comfortable with and the signals they will give to indicate physical contact is wanted.
-Young people are encouraged to choose the soft furnishings they would like in their room and then assist adults in buying them.
+We will consult with young people as to what they like to be called, how they like to be spoken to and what level of physical contact they are comfortable with and the signals they will give to indicate physical contact is wanted.
+Young people will be encouraged to choose the soft furnishings they would like in their room and then assist adults in buying them.

-All consent forms are discussed with young people and their permission is sought on a variety of issues including: their willingness for information about them to be shared with other professionals; their consent to medical treatment; their consent for their case file to be viewed by the Independent Visitor; and if therapy sessions are recommended, their consent to attend therapy.
+All consent forms will be discussed with young people and their permission sought on a variety of issues including: their willingness for information about them to be shared with other professionals; their consent to medical treatment; their consent for their case file to be viewed by the Independent Visitor; and if therapy sessions are recommended, their consent to attend therapy.

-Once admitted young people are consulted with as to the content of their risk management plans, achievement targets and placement plan and are encouraged to assist staff in agreeing a final first document.
-These plans are regularly reviewed with young people as they progress and as perceived levels of risk change.
-Young people are also consulted with regarding the content of any written reports and their views taken into account.
+Once admitted young people will be consulted with as to the content of their risk management plans, achievement targets and placement plan and will be encouraged to assist staff in agreeing a final first document.
+These plans will be regularly reviewed with young people as they progress and as perceived levels of risk change.
+Young people will also be consulted with regarding the content of any written reports and their views taken into account.

-Every effort is made to ensure there is good communication between adults in the Home and the young person, as well as with professionals and family members.
-We make every effort to match suitable keyworkers to the young people on admission.
-However we encourage young people to voice concerns and preferences if they are not happy with this arrangement so that alternative keywork support can be provided.
+Every effort will be made to ensure there is good communication between adults in the Home and the young person, as well as with professionals and family members.
+We will make every effort to match suitable keyworkers to the young people on admission.
+However we will encourage young people to voice concerns and preferences if they are not happy with this arrangement so that alternative keywork support can be provided.

-Each young person has the opportunity to participate in a regular keywork meeting with staff in which they are encouraged to raise issues of concern or make suggestions about any aspect of the care they receive or the running of the Home and how it might be improved.
-Young people receive prompt feedback from staff as to any decisions or actions required in relation to the points they have raised.
+Each young person will have the opportunity to participate in a regular keywork meeting with adults working in the Home in which they are encouraged to raise issues of concern or make suggestions about any aspect of the care they receive or the running of the Home and how it might be improved.
+Young people will receive prompt feedback from staff as to any decisions or actions required in relation to the points they have raised.

-Young people, once settled in the Home are encouraged to complete a Satisfaction Questionnaire which is offered for completion periodically throughout the placement and also just prior to moving on.
-This feedback is used to improve the running of the Home and the service provided.
+Young people, once settled in the Home will be encouraged to complete a Satisfaction Questionnaire which is offered for completion periodically throughout the placement and also just prior to moving on.
+This feedback will be used to improve the running of the Home and the service provided.

-Young people's views are further sought during the statutory monitoring of the provision and are recorded in the monthly Independent Visitor reports.
+Young people's views will further be sought during the statutory monitoring of the provision and are recorded in the monthly Independent Visitor reports.

-Young people also have access to an Independent Advocate who visits the Home on a quarterly basis and is available outside of these times should young people wish to ring them.
+Young people will also have access to an Independent Advocate who will visit the Home on a quarterly basis and will be available outside of these times should young people wish to ring them.